xmtp/xmtp-js/README.md

 const
 ```

-### The `GroupChat` class
+### Manage group state with the `GroupChat` class

-To use richer features of group chat like group titles and member lists, you can use
-the `GroupChat` class.
+Use the `GroupChat` class to keep track of group state, such as the group title and member list:

 ```ts
 const conversations = await creatorClient.conversations.list()